pivotal/blog/content/post/managing-stateful-apps.md

 title: Managing Stateful Apps with the Operator Pattern; Orchestration Considerations

 short: |
-  Managing stateful apps with the Operator Pattern, and other orchestration considerations, part 4 of a 4-part series on Stateless Kubernetes Apps
+  Stateful Kubernetes apps can be managed with the Operator Pattern, and have other considerations regarding their orchestration; the forth blog of a series of 4 on Stateless Kubernetes Apps

 ---
-## Managing stateful apps with the Operator Pattern; Orchestration Considerations

-### The Operator Pattern
+## The Operator Pattern

 The [Operator Pattern](https://coreos.com/blog/introducing-operators.html) stipulates a process that is registered with the Kubernetes system layer, listening to Kubernetes system events with the responsibility to manage a particular set of resources.
 All the logic that initializes and maintains a service is thereby encapsulated into a Kubernetes deployment, which we'll call the "Operator" hereafter.

 This pattern aligns with many of the requirements for stateful apps, so the Operator Pattern is a popular implementation choice.
 An Operator is one way to orchestrate all the constituent pieces of a stateful app into a holistic service.
 An Operator can more generally be called an orchestrator.

-### Recreating failed containers
+## Recreating failed containers

 When a container fails or is otherwise determined to be missing, Kubernetes may automatically attempt to recreate the container, depending on several factors.
 For example, the [StatefulSet resource](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) typically requires that Kubernetes recreates any missing member of such a set.
 Alternatively, an orchestrator can monitor a deployment of pods to maintain the required set of containers.

-### Options for automation and self-healing
+## Options for automation and self-healing

 Given a container has failed and been recreated, consider its effect on a stateful app.
 The service may also have failed, or not.
 To the extent that the app guarantees [High Availability](https://en.wikipedia.org/wiki/High_availability) for the failure case, automated recovery of the service is expected.
 However, the wide range of potential error cases presents a challenge to cover entirely without manual intervention.

-### Liveness and readiness probes offer orchestration options; DNS entries contingent on readiness
+## Liveness and readiness probes offer orchestration options; DNS entries contingent on readiness

 Kubernetes offers both "liveness" and "readiness" health probes, which offer an excellent mechanism for orchestrating a service, but with important caveats.